 How to Prepare a Startup for Equity Investment?

-In this article, we discussion the general process of preparing the company raising a funding round for a startup.
+In this article, we discuss the general process of preparing the company raising a funding round for a startup.

 Preparing the Company for Equity Financing

 Investors look for a company that meets specific criteria.
 The company must be scalable in nature and have the possibility of return some multiple (typically 10-20x) of their investment within 3-5 years.
 The only method for achieving this type of returned is to achieve a high valuation at a later date in funding or upon sale or public offering.

 The company is generally valued at some multiple of total revenue.
 It is not necessary (or generally even desired) that the company be profitable.
 If the company is profitable, it shows that the company does not have use for additional capital for growth.
 As such, investors are wary that the company cannot meet its lofty growth targets.
 With this in mind, here are some metrics that investors look for:

 Regardless of the value proposition, investors want to see that the company has developed a value proposition that meets and recognized and understood market need or want.
 This is normally demonstrated through company sales and customer review.

 The revenue model for the business must be repeatable without additional effort.
 This means that the company can create the value proposition one time and transmit that value proposition to multiple customers as easily as one customer.
 Think about software.
 Once the product is developed, it can be scaled extensively with very little additional effort.
 This is not the case for a business model that charges for use of a finite resource (such as work hour).

 The investor will look for a competent and qualified business team.
 There is a saying that investors invest in people as much as businesses.
 There must be a good fit between the startup team and the investor for the company to ultimately find success.